Mobile Device Anti-virus Recommendations

 - don't click untrusted links

 - watch out for phishing and "vishing" scams that try to trick you into surrendering personal information.

-Do Android™ smartphones get viruses?
+Do Android™ devices get viruses?

 Do BlackBerry® smartphones get viruses?

-Do iPhone® mobile digital devices get viruses?
+Do iPhone® and iPad® mobile devices get viruses?

 Android is a trademark of Google Inc.